SammyLord/freekaos/README.md

 ## Current Status & Next Steps

 Core functionality for global chat, user lists, administration, federated WebRTC calls, basic guild features (creation, channels, chat, intra-instance invites), Direct Messages (DMs) with call integration and unread indicators, and a dynamic peer discovery mechanism is implemented.
-The UI has undergone an initial refresh for better consistency and appearance.
+The UI has undergone an initial refresh and a subsequent major overhaul to a multi-column, modal-driven design, with significant refactoring of the client-side JavaScript to support this new structure.

 The immediate next steps involve:
+*   Thorough testing of all features within the new UI, especially:
+    *   Interactions within the secondary panel (channel selection, DM info display when "Home" guild is selected).
+    *   All modal workflows (username, guilds, video calls).
-*   Thorough testing of all features, especially federated DMs, calls from DMs, guild interactions, and dynamic peer discovery across instances.
+    *   Federated DMs, calls from DMs, and guild interactions across instances.
+    *   Dynamic peer discovery.
-*   Refining UI/UX elements, particularly for guild owner controls.
+*   Refining UI/UX elements, particularly for guild owner controls within the new layout, and ensuring the user info panel is functional.
+*   Implementing content switching for the secondary panel (e.g., showing a list of recent DMs or DM instructions when "Home" is selected, and a user profile/settings area).

 Further development could include:
 *   User accounts with persistent identities (beyond session-based usernames).